 The simulation of Arctic sea ice by means of GCMs has been demonstrated to be very sensitive to the parameterisation of sea ice albedo.
-This has been observed in the case of variations of albedo in different models (Hodson et al., 2013), and adjusting the parameterisation in one specific model (Howell et al., 2014).
+This has been observed in the case of variations of albedo

+- 455 in different models (Hodson et al., 2013), and adjusting the parameterisation in one specific model (Howell et al., 2014).
 Hill et al. (2014) show that clear sky albedo is the dominant factor in high latitude warming in the PlioMIP ensemble.
-The four models that display the highest warming effect from the clear sky albedo are those four models that simulate an ice-free mid-Pliocene summer (COSMOS, GISS-E2-R, MIROC4m, and NorESM-L).
-The NorESM-L shows the largest warming due to clear sky albedo, CCSM4 on the other hand shows the smallest clear sky albedo effect.
-Both NorESM-L and CCSM4 use the same sea ice component, based on CICE4 (Hunke and Lipscomb, 2008).
+The four models that display the highest warming effect from the clear sky albedo are those four models that simulate an ice-free mid-Pliocene summer (COSMOS, GISS, MIROC, and NorESM).
+The NorESM shows the largest warming due to clear - 460 sky albedo, CCSM on the other hand shows the smallest clear sky albedo effect.
+Both NorESM and CCSM use the same sea ice component, based on CICE4 (Hunke and Lipscomb, 2008).
 This sea ice model employs a shortwave radiative transfer scheme to internally simulate the sea ice albedo, and by that produce a more physically based parameterisation (Holland et al., 2011).

-Yet, it appears that the performance of this albedo scheme is very sensitive to differences in other components of the climate models: NorESM-L (that shows a large contribution of clear sky albedo) uses the same atmosphere component as CCSM4 (low contribution of clear sky albedo), albeit at a lower resolution version in the PlioMIP experiment, but it employs a different ocean component, that also has a lower resolution than the ocean component used in CCSM4.
-The contrast in the contribution of clear sky albedo to high latitude warming between NorESM-L and CCSM4 is reflected in the large difference in their simulations of summer mid-Pliocene sea ice.
+Yet, it appears that the performance of this albedo scheme is very sensitive to differences in other components of the climate models: NorESM (that shows a large contribution of clear sky albedo) uses the same atmosphere component as CCSM4 (low contribution of clear sky albedo), albeit at a lower resolution version in the PlioMIP experiment, but it employs a different ocean component, that also has a lower resolution than the ocean component used in CCSM4.
+The contrast in the contribution of clear sky albedo to high latitude warming between NorESM and CCSM4 is reflected

+470 in the large difference in their simulations of summer mid-Pliocene sea ice.
 One cause is certainly the nature of the sea-ice albedo feedback mechanism (Curry et al., 1995).
 Reduced albedo at high latitudes can be both a cause of and a result of a reduced sea ice extent.
-Models with parameterisations with a lower sea ice albedo minimum have therefore a greater potential to amplify the warming that originates from other sources in simulations of the mid-Pliocene, such as greenhouse gas emissivity.
-The low sea ice albedo assumed in NorESM-L is a likely explanation for the low sea ice extents it simulates (Figures 2 and 6), both in mid-Pliocene and pre-industrial simulations.
+Models with parameterisations that produce lower sea ice albedo have therefore a greater potential to amplify the warming that originates from other sources in simulations of the mid-Pliocene, such as greenhouse gas emissivity.
+475 The low sea ice albedo assumed in NorESM is a likely explanation for the low sea ice extents it simulates (Figures 3 and 9), both in mid-Pliocene and pre-industrial simulations.

-Second to NorESM-L, for MIROC4m clear sky albedo has the highest contribution to high latitude warming.
-In MIROC4m there is a fixed albedo of 0.5 for bare sea ice, with higher albedo for snow-covered sea ice, that furthermore varies according to ambient surface air temperature (K-1 Model Developers, 2004).
-Of the six models that do not use a radiative transfer scheme to internally simulate sea ice albedo (those except NorESM-L and CCSM4), only GISS-E2-R has an albedo minimum lower than 0.5.
+Second to NorESM, for MIROC clear sky albedo has the highest contribution to high latitude warming.
+In MIROC there is a fixed albedo of 0.5 for bare sea ice, with higher albedo for snow-covered sea ice, that furthermore varies according to ambient surface air temperature (K-1 Model

+480 Developers, 2004).
+Of the six models that do not use a radiative transfer scheme to internally simulate sea ice albedo (those except NorESM and CCSM), only GISS has an albedo minimum lower than 0.5.
 Yet, this model allows the albedo to vary between 0.44 and 0.84 (Schmidt et al., 2006).
-All other models also allow the sea ice albedo to vary, and consequently MIROC4m has a lower overall albedo.
-This may help to explain the ability of MIROC4m to simulate an ice-free mid-Pliocene summer, despite simulating one of the highest winter sea ice extents for both pre-industrial and mid-Pliocene.
+All other models also allow the sea ice albedo to vary, and consequently MIROC has a lower overall albedo.
+This may help to explain the ability of MIROC to simulate an ice-free mid-Pliocene summer, despite simulating one of the highest winter sea ice extents for both pre-industrial and mid-Pliocene.